Bernard Moitessier: Solo around the world

-The decision to abandon is instructive of Moitessier's character.
-Although driven and competitive, he passed up a chance at instant fame and a world record, and sailed on for three more months.
-Sir Robin Knox-Johnston went on both to win the race, as its only legitimate finisher, and to become the first man to circumnavigate the globe alone without stopping.
+Although driven and competitive, Moitessier passed up a chance at instant fame and a world record, deciding to sail onwards for three more months.
+Sir Knox-Johnston went on both to win the race, as its only legitimate finisher, and to become the first man to circumnavigate the globe alone without stopping.

 Moitessier's boat Joshua in 2006 in La Rochelle.

 Although he abandoned the race, Moitessier still circumnavigated the globe, crossing around the Cape of Good Hope, South Africa, and then sailing almost two-thirds of the way around a second time, all non-stop and mostly in the roaring forties, setting another record for the longest nonstop passage by a yacht, with a total of 37,455 nautical miles in 10 months.
 Despite heavy weather and a couple of severe knockdowns, he even contemplated rounding the Horn again.
-However, he decided that he and Joshua had had enough and, on June 21, 1969, put in at Tahiti, from where he and his wife had set out for Alicante, Spain, a decade earlier.
+Instead, on 21 June 1969, he arrived in Tahiti, where he and his wife had set out for Alicante, Spain, a decade earlier.
 He thus had completed his second personal circumnavigation of the world, including the previous voyage with his wife.

 It is impossible to say whether Moitessier would have won if he had completed the race, as he would have been sailing in different weather conditions than Knox-Johnston.
 Based on the fact that his time, from the start to Cape Horn, was around 77% of that of Knox-Johnston, it would have been an extremely close race.
 However Moitessier is on record as stating that he would not have won.
 Moitessier's book of the experience, The Long Way, tells the story of his voyage as a spiritual journey as much as a sailing adventure and is still regarded as a classic of sailing and adventuring literature.